hansenp/diachrscripts/README.md

 We use a t-test to test this hypothesis.
 The corresponding P-values are shown above the top whiskers.

+These plots are followed by scatterplots and boxplots of differences for DI vs. UI and UIR vs. UI (not shown).

-In the lower four rows, the enrichment categories NE and EN are compared within DI, UIR and UI.
+In the bottom four rows of the entire plot, the enrichment categories NE and EN are compared within DI, UIR and UI.

 ![Distance summary - N - 2](doc/07_analyze_interaction_distances/interaction_distance_summary_stats_n_2.png)